zwep/fourteentee/README.md

 Third, we are going to store the B1 and SAR images that are associated with the selected shims.
 This is done by using the script `store_shimmed_images`.

+## Explanation of the variables

+- mat_files: contain the simulation results of each coil array.
+The content is composed of the B- and E-fields, and more
+-